Learn the basics with a private lesson

 Volleying

 A volley is where you hit the ball out of the air as it comes at you over the net, without allowing it to bounce.
-Pickleball courts have a 7-foot area on each side of the court (the non-volley zone or ‘kitchen’) where—you guessed it—volleying is forbidden.
+It involves a short blocking motion to react quickly at the net.
+Pickleball courts have a 7" area on each side of the court (the non-volley zone or "kitchen") where hitting a ball out of the air (volleying) is forbidden.

 Therefore, most volleys are hit when the player is standing behind the line (but close to it).